camille-wilkens/azure_machine_learning/README.md

 ## Summary
-This project is based on a bank's marketing campaign and the goal of this project is to predict if a "potential" client will become a new customer of a bank product offering.
+This project is based on a bank's marketing campaign and the goal of this project is to predict if a customer will sign up for a term deposit.
 The dataset used in this project contains data about a bank's marketing campaign including demographic information.

 Azure AutoML produced the best performing model which was VotingEnsemble with an accurary .91756